-- The FAA and the NPS are complying with Section 7 of the Endangered Species Act (ESA) in development of the draft ATMP. - Section 7 includes the requirement that the agencies: - Ensure their actions do not jeopardize the existence of any species listed under ESA or result in the destruction or adverse modification of designated critical habitat. - The FAA and the NPS have completed a preliminary assessment and do not anticipate impacts to listed species or designated critical habitat.
+- The FAA and the NPS are complying with Section 7 of the Endangered Species Act (ESA) in development of the draft ATMP. - Section 7 includes the requirement that the agencies: - Ensure their actions do not jeopardize the existence of any species listed under ESA or result in the destruction or adverse modification of designated critical habitat. - The FAA and the NPS are conducting informal consultation with the United States Fish and Wildlife Service. - The FAA and the NPS have completed a preliminary assessment and do not anticipate adverse impacts to listed species or designated critical habitat.